Superficial Thrombophlebitis

 Pain, swelling, redness, and warmth along the affected vein.

-Mild cases may be treated with warm compresses and elevation.
+Mild cases may be managed with self-care measures such as warm compresses and elevation.

-How long does it usually take to recover from superficial thrombophlebitis?
+How long does it take for Superficial thrombophlebitis to resolve?

 If you have any feedback, please get in touch.